‘General Hospital’ Spoilers: Neil & Alexis Find Themselves In Some Kind Of ‘Situation’

 — General Hospital (@GeneralHospital) July 22, 2019

 Neil has his secrets and he has made it crystal clear that he doesn’t want anyone, especially Alexis, to meddle in his business.
 General Hospital fans are curious to know what his past was like and who his wife and daughter were.
 There is always a possibility that they are still alive and well.
-There was a memorial page that Diane Miller had ran upon for his daughter.
+There was a memorial page that Diane Miller had stumbled upon for his daughter.
 Could that actually be a ruse to keep her safe?
 There is a reason why Neil doesn’t want anyone to delve into his past.

-General Hospital spoilers tease that Neil and Alexis will grow closer the week of August 5.
+General Hospital spoilers tease that Neil and Alexis will grow closer during the week of August 5.
 She has been seeing the doctor for a few sessions now, but it doesn’t seem to be helping much.
 There is a lot of flirting going on though, but mostly on her part.
 Neil has been trying to keep his feelings intact and to keep it professional between them.

 What is this sticky situation that Neil and Alexis will find themselves in?
 Keep watching General Hospital this week to find out.